 Tim Corbin is starting to get that feeling.
-The NFL just kicked off.
+His Patriots just kicked off.
 College football is underway.
 And, most notably for the Wolfeboro, N.H. native, Tuesday marks the first official day of workouts for the Vanderbilt University baseball team.

 “I know it’s not normal yet, what is normal?
 But at least it feels like it did,” the Vanderbilt baseball coach told WEEI.com by phone.
 “Everything coming up, that’s a good sign.
 That’s a really good sign.’

-It is a time Pirates fans should note of, as well.
+It is a time Red Sox fans should note of, as well.

-This is the day Kumar Rocker and Jack Leiter kick off what figures to be their paths toward the top of the 2021 Major League Baseball Draft, a place where the Pirates might just be waiting.
+This is the day Kumar Rocker and Jack Leiter kick off what figures to be their paths toward the top of the 2021 Major League Baseball Draft, a place where the Red Sox might just be waiting.

-While it is unclear exactly how commissioner Rob Manfred is going to order the next Draft, the Bucs are certainly putting themselves in position to have a chance at the top overall pick for the first time in their history.
-Pittsburgh currently possesses the worst winning percentage in baseball.
+While it is unclear exactly how commissioner Rob Manfred is going to order the next Draft, the Sox are certainly putting themselves in position to have a chance at the top overall pick for the first time in their history.
+Boston currently sits with the second-worst winning percentage in MLB, only behind Pittsburgh.